Proven-Paradox/shaper-system/Handbook.md

 After you successfully heal an ally, choose one of the following effects.
 These effects last until the beginning of your next turn.
 * Increase the target’s Physical or Mental Offense by your [Hero Tier](#hero-tier).
 * Increase the target’s Physical and Mental Defense by your Hero Tier.
-* The target can move an extra square when making default movements.
+* The target can move an extra Square when making default movements.
 (This does not affect Abilities that involve movement.)

 #### Hit and Run
-Once per turn, when you use a melee range Attack, you can move one square as part of the Attack.
+Once per turn, when you use a melee range Attack, you can move one Square as part of the Attack.
 You can do this before or after making the Attack.

 #### Improved Healing
 When casting a Healing Ability, you may roll an additional ten-sided die.
 Remove the lowest die from your total result.